Percy Fernando

 Major General Percy Fernando, RWP, RSP, psc, CR (died 2000) was a Sri Lankan Army officer, who was the Deputy GOC, 54 Division based at Elephant Pass and prior to which he was the brigade commander of the independent Special Forces Brigade.

 Educated at Royal College, Colombo, where he represented the school and captained the rowing team and winning several races at the Royal Thomian Regatta.
 Fernando joined the army after leaving school and was commissioned as a second lieutenant.
 Later he transferred to the Commando Regiment when it was formed in the 1980s.

 Brigadier Fernando was the Sri Lanka Military Academy commandant from 1998 to 2000.
 He served as the Deputy GOC, 54 Division based at Elephant Pass during the Second Battle of Elephant Pass in 2000.
-Following orders from the GOC 54 Division to evacuate the base and make a strategic withdrawal of troops from Elephant Pass, Brigadier Fernando organized and carried out an orderly withdrawal, commanding the rear guard alongside his troops.
+Following orders from the GOC 54 Division to evacuate the base before taken over by LTTE, and make a withdrawal of troops from Elephant Pass, Brigadier Fernando organized and carried out an orderly withdrawal, commanding the rear guard alongside his troops.
 At this point during the withdrawal he was killed by a sniper.
 He was promoted to the rank of major general posthumously.

+Decorations

 General Fernando has received the Rana Wickrama Padakkama (RWP), Rana Sura Padakkama (RSP), Uttama Seva Padakkama (USP), the Sri Lanka Armed Services Long Service Medal, the Riviresa Campaign Services Medal, the Purna Bhumi Padakkama and the North and East Operations Medal.